 So, with these simple tweaks, all the industry landscape has been turned on its head.
 Entering the car business would need much less IP and much less capital, so companies without factories, just buying components out of the self and outsourcing manufacturing to a specialized contractor might be putting cars on the road.

-How could Tesla possibly compete with the decades of supply chain refinement?
-The answer is that Tesla doesn’t need to compete directly, because different rules apply to them, they’re not playing the same game.
+Then how could Tesla — or other new entrants — can compete with the decades of supply chain refinement?
+The answer is that they don't need to.
+Different rules apply to them, they're just playing a different game.

 What Tesla has accomplished so far is arguably the best that has happened to the auto industry in the last decades.
 It has shown that it is possible.
 Tesla is already way ahead of the competition, but the breakthrough is not yet complete, because, at its core, its production process remains the same as incumbents.